PataphysicalSociety/soupault.app/site/blog/three-years-of-soupault.md

 your headings permanent anchors to facilitate deep links to page sections, while in HTML you could write `<h2 id="some-section">Some section</h2>`.
-If you include HTML headings in a Markdown file, they will be insivible to most SSGs because ToC is a feature of a Markdown parser and it ignores non-Markdown syntax.
+If you include HTML headings in a Markdown file, they will be insivible to most SSGs because ToC is a feature of their Markdown parsers and they ignore non-Markdown syntax.

 Maybe you can do that if it uses an extended variant of Markdown, or a different, more flexible markup language.
 However, then you will typically be locked into that SSG forever because most of them only support a specific set of input formats and don't let you add new ones.
-Hugo is an especially weird example: it has built-in Markdown libraries with slightly different feature sets.
+Hugo is an especially weird example: it has two built-in Markdown libraries with slightly different feature sets.
 It also relies on external helpers for AsciiDoc and reStructuredText, but doesn't allow the user to pass any options to them or add new helpers.
 Needless to say, ToC generation functionality in Hugo is vastly different for every format.

-Ability to generate a page ToC as good as that old JavaScript could became my litmus test I kept looking for SSGs and plugins that , and eventually found one Jekyll plugin that was as good.
+Ability to generate a page ToC as good as that old JavaScript could became my litmus test.
+I kept looking for SSGs and plugins that could do that, and eventually found one Jekyll plugin that was as good.
 However, when I looked into its source code, I realized it does that by loading an HTML parser library, parsing the generated page, and manipulating its element tree.

 That was the moment when I realized that popular SSGs are using a wrong abstraction.
-HTML is the language of the web, it's expressive and machine-modifiable (even if sometimes annoying to write for humans).
+HTML is the language of the web, it's expressive and machine-modifiable, even if sometimes annoying to write for humans.
 Treating it as an opaque format limits what a static site generator can do.
 I set out to make a tool where HTML would be a first-class citizen.
 All other formats (Markdown, AsciiDoc, RST...) would be converted to HTML immediately after loading and all real functionality would work at the HTML level